SHOEGAZEssb/Last.fm-Scrubbler-WPF/README.md

 ![CSV Downloader](http://i.imgur.com/P7uY6Py.png)

 ### Collage Creator
 This allows you to create collages of your top artists and album arranged in a grid with artist or album photo.
-Just pick a size, enter your username and the collage will be created and uploaded to imgur and then opened in your browser.
+Just pick a size, enter your username and the collage will be created and uploaded to imgur (optional) and you can save it locally.

 ![Collage Creator](https://i.imgur.com/S142S21.png)